natacourby/Urinary-metabolomic-phenotyping-for-Alzheimer-pathology/README.md

 # Requirements
 Code was tested on R version 3.4.3
 # Data colllections
-Large data files are gzipped and should be unzipped before usage.
+Large data files are gzipped and should be unzipped before usage. on github only two datasets out of 4 analysed in the paper are available (genomics data partly).
 ## Covariates
 /data/covariates/
 * Covariates_UHPOS.txt